whaaswijk/iccluster_init/README.md

 # iccluster_init
-Bash script for the initialization of EPFL iccluster machines
+Bash script for the initialization of EPFL iccluster Ubuntu machines